HenrikBengtsson/future/OVERVIEW.md

 ```
 That latter warning is from R itself, notifying us that it already tried to evaluate the promise and tried another time.

-Finally, the provided "eager future" it very special in the sense that
+Finally, the provided "eager future" is very special in the sense that
 it is resolves immediately.
 More specifically, the expression is
 evaluated _before the future itself is created_.
 Because of this,
 the value of an "eager future" can never throw an error; if an error